 PHY105: Integrated Physical Science

 An introduction to the physical sciences through an examination of sustainable energy.
 The course is primarily for non-science majors and pre-service elementary and middle school teachers.
 Mathematics requirements will be kept to a minimum.
 Laboratory.
-Credit Hour(s): 4 Area of Inquiry: Natural Sciences

 PHY109: Meteorology